Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 It was messy; it stained her clothing, and it made her legs burn and itch.
 She measured her thighs after removing the wrap, and each was about an inch slimmer.
 As you can imagine, she was thrilled.
 That was until she measured her thighs again a couple of hours later to find they were the same as they were before applying the wrap.
 She hadn’t lost fat or inches, only water.
 As soon as she rehydrated, the “weight” was back.

 This article on 20 of the most common fitness myths busted will help you separate fact from fiction.
-Diet and fitness go hand in hand, so we will also look at some weight loss myths that could be stopping you from reaching your goal.
+Diet and fitness go hand in hand, so along with looking at some of the biggest fitness myths, we will also look at some of the biggest nutrition myths that could be stopping you from reaching your goal.

 20 Common Fitness Myths Busted